pizza442/BeatTheLag/Verification.md

         - If difference between these two dates is less than two days (arrivalDate -departureDate < 2), after user click the "get schedule" button, they should see "***You don't need to change your sleeping schedule!”***" above the form fields that are required.
         - if difference these two date is more than or equal to two days(arrivalDate -departureDate >= 2), they should see "***Your sleeping schedule has been updated on your google calendar!”***" above the form fields that are required.

 #### **Testing requirement**:
+    - If user has the same awake time and sleep time, the system will output the error.
+- **Test**
+    - Input: two time number (double) that represent awake time and sleep time
+        - If number of sleeping hour (awake time - sleep time) is less than 1 hour, after user click the "get schedule" button, they should see "***You need more sleep, get a life.***" above the form fields that are required.
+        - Otherwise, user should see "***Your sleeping schedule has been updated on your google calendar!”***" above the form fields that are required.

+#### **Testing requirement**:
     - The sleeping schedule produced by the system should be follow the principles in [research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2829880/) over here.
     - The sleeping schedule will start on the day depending on user’s flight and sleeping information (again, follow the principles above).